-Boating
+Boating-

-- Tenny River Run (3 hours 4:00pm-7:00pm) - Grab a canoe or kayak and food for dinner from the kitchen and head on a scenic adventure down the Tenny River to Crescent Lake.
-The perfect activity for a troop of swimmers theunit will be expected to provide the proper leadership for this trip, including one with Safe Swim Defense and Safety Afloat Training (training available for leaders online or Monday at camp). - Troop Boating - Enjoy a little time on the water in a rowboat, canoe or kayak. - Troop Fishing - Bring your own gear or check out some from the nature area.
+- Tenny River Run (APPROX 3 HOURS, advised larger groups than just buddy pairs) Scouts wishing to go on the Tenny River Run must bring 2 adults, one with safe swim defense - Troop Boating Enjoy a little time on the water in a rowboat, canoe or kayak. - Troop Fishing Bring your own gear or check out some from the nature area.
 Some Scouts can fish from the shore at Tenny Point while others take a rowboat out on the lake or down the river.